BearToCode/carta/packages/plugin-code/README.md

 ### Using the default highlighter

 Carta comes with a default highlighter that matches the one used to highlight markdown in the editor and is used by default (Shiki).
 If you want to use a theme different from the one used to highlight Markdown, you can specify it in the options.
+Remember to also have it loaded into the highlighter, by specifying it in `shikiOptions`.

 ```ts
 const carta = new Carta({